avaneev/biteopt/README.md

 of iterations).
 In practice, however, rogue optimums can be considered as undesired outliers that rely on unstable parameter values (if such parameters are used in a real-world system that has a certain parameter value precision, a system may leave the "rogue" optimal regime easily).
+Another class of optimums the method cannot cope with well are "shadowed" optimums - the optimums that are located very close to opposite extremums.

 To a small degree, this method is immune to noise in the objective function.
 While this method was designed to be applied to continuous functions, it is